nicehero/nicenet/README.md

 Any httpServer.addHandler callback or SESSION_COMMAND socket callback can use co_await nicehero::Task obj and use co_return instead of return.

-Other useage such as MongoDB read exsample coro_server_test.cpp or mongoBenchmarkImpl.cpp
+Other useage such as MongoDB read example coro_server_test.cpp or mongoBenchmarkImpl.cpp